alekart/archives-calendar-widget/readme.txt

 4. Widgets with different themes on the same page

 == Changelog ==

+= 1.0.8 =
+* [fix] yet one fix for archives filter url, seems that the GoodLayers themes has some issues with get parameters

 = 1.0.7 =
 * [fix] one more fix for archives filter url